casper-network/docs/source/docs/casper/design/casper-design.md

 -   a branch, which has up to 256 `blake2b256` hashes, pointing to up to 256 other nodes in the trie (recall each node is labeled by its hash)
 -   an extension node, which includes a byte array (called the affix) and a `blake2b256` hash pointing to another node in the trie

 The purpose of the extension node is to allow path compression.
 Consider an example where all keys use the same first four bytes for values in the trie.
-In this case, it would be inefficient to traverse through four branch nodes where there is only one choice; instead, the root node of the trie could be an extension node with affix equal to those first four bytes and pointer to the first non-trivial branch node.
+In this case, it would be inefficient to traverse through four branch nodes where there is only one choice; instead, the root node of the trie could be an extension node with an affix equal to those first four bytes and a pointer to the first non-trivial branch node.

 The Rust implementation of Casper's trie can be found on GitHub: